ihdia/BoundaryNet/README.md

 - For all of the above scripts, corresponding experiment files are present in ```experiments``` directory.
 - Any required parameter changes can be performed in these files.

+### Baselines

+Please refer to the Readme.md under the configs directory for modified baselines.

 ## Inference